camptocamp/c2cgeoportal/doc/integrator/filter.rst

 --------------------------

 Per default, layers are not filterable.
-If you wish to provide the filter functionality, proceed as follows:
+If you wish to provide filter functionality, proceed as follows:

 * Verify your project vars file to make sure that the functionality ``filterable_layers`` is made available in your project template files: